apache/dubbo-website/en-us/blog/apachecon-na-2018.md

 ---
-title: ApacheCon大会议程公布
+title: The ApacheCon NA schedule has been announced
 keywords: Dubbo, ApacheCon NA
-description: 本文将向你介绍在ApacheCon大会议程公布上相关Dubbo议题演讲。
+description: This article will introduce you that the ApacheCon NA schedule has been announced attention.
 ---

-ApacheCon大会议程公布
+The ApacheCon NA schedule has been announced
 ---

-罗毅/刘军将在蒙特利尔举办的 ApacheCon 大会上进行题为"Introducing Apache Dubbo(Incubating): What is Dubbo and How it Works"的演讲。请点击[此处](https://apachecon.dukecon.org/acna/2018/#/scheduledEvent/b8db9dc580d85853f)查看大会议程，并在[此处](https://www.eventbrite.com/e/apachecon-north-america-2018-registration-43200327342)中进行注册。
+Ian Luo(PMC) and Jun Liu(PMC) will talk about "Introducing Apache Dubbo(Incubating): What is Dubbo and How it Works" at ApacheCon NA this year in Montréal!
+Please check out the schedule [here](https://apachecon.dukecon.org/acna/2018/#/scheduledEvent/b8db9dc580d85853f) and register [here](https://www.eventbrite.com/e/apachecon-north-america-2018-registration-43200327342).